Zeno-6/dotfiles-andmore/README.md

 # Unix-like system dotfiles, customization, and more

 Dot files and more for my personal use.
 If you somehow came across this repo and want to copy anything, feel free.

+The repo is licensed as "unlicensed", so literally do whatever you want with these.

 ### Contents (not in any particular order)